 This December and year-round, let’s dive into the Scriptures like the wise men, seeing Christ’s glory and finding Him time and time again, witnessing to others along the way.

 P.S.
-You can access and print my Christmas Bible Reading Plan by signing up for my newsletter at the end of this post!
 I also have 30-day printable devotionals that explore Scripture and lead you into deeper prayer.

 Exude Joy Over Christ